-The University Foundation Programme (UFP) Engineering & Computing Foundation Pathway is an intensive one year foundation course, which will prepare you for a wide range of Engineering and Computing undergraduate degrees.
+The University Foundation Programme (UFP) Engineering & Computing Foundation Pathway is an intensive one-year course designed to prepare students for a wide range of Engineering and Computing undergraduate degrees.
+This includes areas such as artificial intelligence, data analytics, and computer science, as well as engineering disciplines including aeronautical, automotive, chemical, mechanical, and civil engineering.

 Compulsory subjects: